 Entrepreneurship or working for yourself brings a lot of fulfillment but the idea of it is often romanticized when in reality, it’s no walk in the park.
-You’ve probably heard the saying ‘Entrepreneurs are the only people who will work 80 hours a week for themselves, to avoid working 40 hours a week for someone else.
+You’ve probably heard the saying: Entrepreneurs are the only people who will work 80 hours a week for themselves, to avoid working 40 hours a week for someone else.
 Often when you start out you’ll be earning less than what you earned in your 9-5 that’s if you are lucky to earn anything right away.

-You can still Grow and Learn where you are
+You can still grow and learn where you are

 Don’t let your degree define you